MauroUr/Mawasure/README.md

 ## 🛠️ Design Patterns Implemented

-**Object Pool:** Optimizes instance creation and reuse, reducing garbage collector load.

-**Service Locator:** Facilitates dependency management and access to core services such as input handling and visual effects.

-**Flyweight:** Reduces memory usage by sharing data for similar entities, such as animations and spell attributes.

-**Command:** Separates player input logic from action execution, allowing greater flexibility and decoupling.
+**Object Pool:** A creational pattern that minimizes memory use and processing time by reusing objects instead of creating and destroying them repeatedly.

+**Service Locator:** A pattern that provides a centralized registry to retrieve services, reducing dependency coupling in a flexible way.

+**Flyweight:** A structural pattern that reduces memory consumption by sharing common parts of objects instead of storing them separately.

+**Command:** A behavioral pattern that turns a request into a stand-alone object, allowing parameterization, queuing, and undo/redo operations.

-**Abstract Factory:** Provides an interface for creating families of related objects, such as different spell types.
+**Abstract Factory:** A creational pattern that provides an interface for creating families of related objects without specifying their concrete classes.

-**State and State Machine:** Controls enemy behavior and combat flow through clear and flexible state management.

-**Strategy:** Defines different attack and defense strategies for enemies, making combat more varied.

-**Wrapper:** Encapsulates services and functionalities to simplify usage and improve modularity.
+**State:** A behavioral pattern that allows an object to change its behavior when its internal state changes.
+Instead of using conditionals, different states are represented as separate classes, making transitions more explicit and manageable.

+**State Machine:** A design concept that models an entity as a set of states, transitions, and actions.
+It provides a structured way to handle different behaviors and conditions, often implemented using the *State pattern* to manage state transitions dynamically.

+**Strategy:** A behavioral pattern that lets a class define a family of algorithms, encapsulate each one, and switch them dynamically.

+**Wrapper:** A structural pattern that provides a simplified interface to a more complex system, improving usability and modularity, and enhancing functionality.

 ## 🚀 Installation & Execution